Skip to main content

 Represent complex numbers in Cartesian and polar form, perform arithmetic, and interpret modulus, argument and conjugate geometrically on the Argand plane

 A focused answer to the HSC Maths Extension 2 dot point on complex arithmetic.
-Cartesian and polar form, the Argand plane, modulus and argument, the conjugate, and division by realising the denominator, with verified worked examples.
+Cartesian and polar form, the Argand plane, modulus and argument, the conjugate, division by realising the denominator, and the geometry of addition (parallelogram) and multiplication (rotate and scale), with stage-by-stage Argand diagrams and verified worked examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed